MagicMumble/opty-func/README.md

  ## Using .so library in remote .py file

+ Example of python code invoking some functions from .so library:

+      import binding

+      my_list = [9, 2, 3]
+      print("Hooke_Jeeves_method for sphere func: ", binding.hooke_jeeves_method(my_list, "Sphere_func", 0.001))

+      x = [3, 4]
+      print("Boot: ", binding.boot_function(x))
+      print("Bookin: ", binding.bookin_function(x))

+Now set the environment variable `PYTHONPATH`.

+     export PYTHONPATH=~/.local/share/opty-func/binding_py/:$PYTHONPATH

+This command let the interpreter know where it can find the file `binding.py` which provides access to .so library functions using ctypes.
+Assuming you're in the same directory where resides your file you can run it with the simply command

+     python3 main.py

+To find more complex example go the directory `src/example_py`.
+Use attached script file.

- # Using .so library in remote .java file
+ ## Using .so library in remote .java file

- # Using .so library in remote .go file
+ ## Using .so library in remote .go file

- # Using .so library in remote .js file
+ ## Using .so library in remote .js file